shikharpathak/coffeeshop/README.md

 # coffeeshop
-This is the repository for my project in Java that is a small software for a coffee shop.
+This is the repository for my project in Java which is a small software for a coffee shop.